ozmoroz/es6-unit-mockups/test/1_import_as_other_module/README.md

-A basic example of mocking ES6 module dependencies with ES6 `import * as` construct.
+A basic example of mocking ES6 module dependencies with ES6 `import * as` construction.

 See my [Mocking ES6 module dependencies with import * from](http://ozmoroz.com/2017/09/mocking-es6-dependencies-1.html) blog post for the details.